-This course covers the role of the Company Fire Officer within the community, including community needs assessment.
-It also provides basic training in the principles of fire investigation and inspection, in addition to ensuring firefighter health and safety.
-This course meets partial requirements for the Company Fire Officer certification through the Office of the State Fire Marshal.
+This course covers the role of the Fire Company within the community, including community needs assessment and public education.
+It also provides basic training in the principles of fire alarms and sprinkler systems, fire investigation and fire inspections.

 Prereq: C or better in FSC105, FSC115, FSC118 or Basic Operations Firefighter Certification (3 lec/0 lab) 3 sem hrs